Anthony Quezada

-Anthony Joel Quezada (born November 10, 1995) is an American politician from Chicago.
-He is the alderperson for Chicago City Council's 35th ward, having been appointed to replace Carlos Ramirez-Rosa in April 2025.
+Anthony Joel Quezada (born November 10, 1995) is a Democratic politician based in Chicago.
+He is the alderman for Chicago City Council's 35th ward, having been appointed to replace Carlos Ramirez-Rosa in April 2025.
 The 35th ward includes parts of the Avondale and Logan Square neighborhoods.
 He previously served on the Cook County Board of Commissioners from 2022 to 2025.

 Early life, education, and career

 Quezada was born and raised in Logan Square, Chicago.
 He attended Goethe Elementary School and Lane Tech College Prep High School.

 Prior to his roles in elected office, he was a community organizer with United Neighbors of the 35th Ward and served as constituent services director for then-35th ward alderperson Carlos Ramirez-Rosa.
 In 2020, he was elected as the Cook County Democratic Party committeeperson for the 35th ward.

 Cook County Board of Commissioners

 Quezada ran for the 8th district seat in the 2022 Cook County Board of Commissioners election, defeating incumbent Luis Arroyo Jr. with 35% of the vote in a five-way Democracy primary election and winning uncontested in the general election.
 The 8th district is majority-Latino and includes all or parts of the northwest side Chicago neighborhoods of Logan Square, Avondale, Irving Park, Humboldt Park, Hermosa, Belmont Cragin, Portage Park, Montclare, and Dunning.
-Quezada was endorsed by several progressive political organizations and elected officials in the area, including U.S. Representatives Chuy García.
-Quezada was the youngest Cook County Commissioner ever elected at 26 years old, and he was the first openly gay latino to serve on the Board of Commissioners.
+Quezada was endorsed by several progressive political organizations and elected officials in the area, including U.S. Representative Chuy García.
+Quezada was the youngest Cook County Commissioner ever elected at 26 years old, and he was the first openly gay Latino to serve on the Board.